ipfs-shipyard/nomios-web-uikit/src/components/icon/README.md

 # Icon

-A SVG icon, accepts inline svgs and svgs sprited with [external-svg-sprite-loader](https://github.com/Karify/external-svg-sprite-loader).
+A SVG icon with support for sprites via dynamic imports.

 ## Usage